peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 - **docker run -it --rm -p 8500:8500 -v "$(pwd)/aircraft-model:/models/aircraft-model/1" -e MODEL_NAME=aircraft-model tensorflow/serving:2.14.1**

 ### Step 3: Starting gateway
-I also used this notebook to invoke the TF Serving model from Jupyter.
+I also used the Jupyter notebook to invoke the TF Serving model from Jupyter.
 Everything was working fine so I could convert this notebook to Python scripts (Script folder). "model_server.py" provides the Flask application and you can start that app with same commands as seen before:

 - **pipenv shell**
 - **cd Scripts**